Blog

 Ally on Why the Norman Sicily Project is Important

 Throughout my time working with The Norman Sicily Project, I’ve had the opportunity to learn about so many different areas of study that I never would have experienced otherwise.
 Recently, I’ve been working on confirming the existence of the churches during the Norman period.
 In these past few weeks, I’ve gotten a glimpse at how historians use sources for their research.
 I had no idea how hard this was until I had to do it myself.
+It is extremely difficult to find the information that this site contains, since it all comes from different sources, which are often hard to track down or in another language.

 Ally's Behind the Scenes Take: Rebranding & Redesigning the Website

 You might have noticed that The Norman Sicily Project’s website has recently undergone a lot of changes.
 Over the past few months, we’ve been working on creating a new interface for the site.
 Here’s a little behind the scenes of how we did everything.
-First Things First The first thing you should have when redesigning a website is a goal.
-What do you want from the new site?
-What can be improved upon from the current site?

 Charlee's Experience

 In my journey with The Norman Sicily Project, the nature of my work has grown alongside the project’s progression.
 In this evolution, I have been given a number of invaluable opportunities to learn new skills and refine pre-existing ones.
 The process of cataloging and assigning metadata to images has improved my organizational abilities and understanding of file structures.
 This facet of the job has been incredibly beneficial to my aspirations of working in the post-production aspect of filmmaking- a department where organization is not only key, but, has the force of scripture.
+My capacity to concisely describe images has also proven to be an asset of the same function.
+With the completion of the image portion of the project, I have more recently been assigned to a heavily research-oriented task.

 Christina's Experience